-It is recommended that when mounting the fuel filler pipe assembly and vent hose that a minimum of 3.0 in. clearance be provided to any body component to prevent contact between hoses and/or mating parts and that retention be provided to ensure routing and prevent failure due to wear and fatigue.
-Both the fill and vent hoses must be routed (and supported, if needed) such that there are no sags or kinks.
-There should be a minimum of 4° of downward slope in the fill and vent pipe at any location.
-No fuel traps are allowed.
-Alterations of fuel line routings could affect the ability of the completed vehicle and are, therefor, not desirable.
+It is recommended that when mounting the fuel filler pipe assembly and vent hose that a minimum of 3" clearance be provided to any body component to prevent contact between hoses and/or mating parts and that retention be provided to ensure routing and prevent failure due to wear and fatigue.
+Filler pipe and vent line must have a gravity fuel flow to tank at all times; no fuel traps are allowed.
+Alterations of fuel line routings could affect the ability of the completed vehicle and are, therefore, not desirable.
 The complete fuel system must comply with FMVSS 301.

-If additional new hose is required when installing fuel tank filler neck, this hose must be suitable for use with unleaded fuels or diesel fuel respectively and must allow the vehicle to meet EPA and California Enhanced Evaporative Emissions Requirements.
+If additional new hose is required when installing fuel tank filler neck, this hose must be suitable for use with unleaded fuels or diesel fuel respectively and must allow the vehicle to meet enhanced evaporative emissions requirements.

-To eliminate static electricity, the fuel inlet pipe assembly attached to the body must be grounded to the frame structure with the ground strap and fasteners provided in the ship loose box.
+The fuel fill inlet pipe assembly attached to the body must be grounded to the frame structure with the ground strap and fasteners provided in the shipped loose box.